-Since 2004, Southern Tier 8 has been raising awareness of the need for improved broadband infrastructure development and digital equity across our geographically diverse region.
+Since 2004, Southern Tier 8 has been raising awareness of the need for improved broadband infrastructure development and improved digital accessibility, affordability and literacy across our geographically diverse region.
 Southern Tier 8 has also written several implementation requests, including Southern Tier Network development and expansion.
 In 2009, New York's Office of Critical Infrastructure established the Broadband Program Office, and in 2015, the \$500 million "New" New York State Broadband Program was launched to build last-mile residential infrastructure across the State, now managed by Empire State Development.